Rookout/deployment-examples/python-kubernetes/with-agent/README.md

 # Quickstart for debugging Kubernetes deployments

 This is a full example for deploying an application with Rookout using Kubernetes.
+Here we are using a local ETL Agent deployed in the cluster that the SDK will connect to.

 ## Pre-requisites: